mtimkovich/cryptomoji/README.md

 | 🥈 |  B |  C |  D |
 | 🥉 |  C |  D |  E |

-This is a sample of the Vigenère table that cryptomoji uses.
+This is a sample of the Vigenère table that Cryptomoji uses.
 The columns represent the cyphertext, while the rows represent the passphrase.
-If the passphrase isn't as long as the string, the passphrase gets repeated to match the length of the plaintext.
+If the passphrase is shorter than the message, the passphrase gets repeated to match the length of the message.

 ## Installation